davidje13/web-listener/README.md

   - Existing object prototypes are not modified; all features are available as imported functions
   - Unused features can removed via tree-shaking / dead-code-analysis during the build (via any of the major bundlers and minifiers) to reduce runtime size even further
-  - No package dependencies (bundles a minified copy of `busboy` for form data handling)
+  - No package dependencies (bundles a fork of `busboy` for form data handling)
   - Very low runtime memory requirements; only minimal book-keeping is needed to track each request, and the standard handlers are designed to have low working-memory requirements.
 Minified code means little runtime memory is occupied by the source code (Node.js keeps a copy of all source